-Posted Friday, October 30th, 2015 by Verified Volunteers Staff
+Posted Friday, October 30th, 2015 by Sterling Volunteers Staff

 Did you know that International Volunteer Managers Day is coming on November 5?Read More

-Posted Wednesday, October 21st, 2015 by Verified Volunteers Staff
+Posted Wednesday, October 21st, 2015 by Sterling Volunteers Staff

 For CASA of Henderson County, fingerprinting volunteers was inefficient and challenging – and sometimes returned incomplete results.
 CASA of Henderson County switched their screening program to Sterling Volunteers, and now benefits from an easier and less costly screening process for the volunteer, with faster completion times and more comprehensive checks.Read More

-Posted Thursday, October 15th, 2015 by Verified Volunteers Staff
+Posted Thursday, October 15th, 2015 by Sterling Volunteers Staff

 Criminal record checks are the most popular method for screening volunteers.
 However, along with that popularity comes misinformation and varying opinions on best practices.
 This leaves volunteer managers with questions about how to truly get the most thorough, accurate, fast, and compliant criminal record checks.